MuhtasimTanmoy/notebook/security/encrypted messaging.md

 - Off the record
 - As OTR sessions existed between exactly two clients, the chat history would not be synchronized across other clients of the involved parties.
 - Furthermore, OTR chats were only possible if both participants were online at the same time, due to how the rolling key agreement scheme of OTR worked.
-- This one not used now.
-Replaced by siognal protocol.
+- This one is not used now.
+Replaced by signal protocol.

 ### Signal Protocol